What is the smart part of a smartphone, beyond being a phone?

 For me the VLC for Mobile player is just right (if I would use my iPod). - VLC is not for you when you expect playlists, random play, repeat etc.

 In the first days I checked out the iPod touch I felt as if I had leased it from Apple.
 I could learn how to operate the device.
 But it was still a device that is by design controlled by others and still in possession of Apple. — That feeling changed when Mozilla released Firefox for iOS in 2015-09.

-Since Apple doesn's allow to save Firefox bookmarks as icons on the Home screen I started to add my favorites at the bottom of this webpage and to use this for a while as my Home Page of Firefox for iOS. – (Mozilla offers of course an easier service to bookmark in the app or in the cloud.)
+Since Apple doesn's allow to save Firefox bookmarks as icons on the Home screen I started to add my favorites at the bottom of this webpage (it's deleted now) and to use this for a while as my Home Page of Firefox for iOS. – (Mozilla offers of course an easier service to bookmark in the app or in the cloud.)